NDVconsortium/NDV_Sequence_Datasets/Oct_30_2020/Readme.txt

-Class I full fusion - 316 sequences (23 new sequences) Class II full fusion - 1901 sequences (145 new sequences) Class II pilot dataset - 125 sequences representing all class II NDV genotypes and sub-genotypes Class I complet genome - 146 sequences
+Class I full fusion - 316 sequences (23 new sequences) Class II full fusion - 1901 sequences (145 new sequences) Class II pilot dataset - 125 sequences representing all class II NDV genotypes and sub-genotypes Class I complete genome - 146 sequences
 Class II complete genome - 611 sequences

 These are updated sequence datasets of the original datasets in the publication cited above and include all sequences